 The Empower Me system by Brain Power has been used by hundreds of children and adults on the autism spectrum.

 New England Cable News feature on Brain Power and the Empower Me augmented reality system for autism.

-Empower Me records behavioral and performance data, and bodily signals; processes them; and gives intuitive, simple, gamified feedback to the wearer, caregiver, or physician.
+Empower Me records behavioral and performance data, and bodily signals; processes them; and gives intuitive, simple, gamified feedback to the wearer, caregiver, teacher, therapist, and/or physician.

 Empower Me is a set of software apps that run on head-word computers such as Glass.
 Software can be deployed around the world instantly, allowing us to assist families with autism everywhere.

-Glass can be worn by the child (when possible) or the caregiver or both, and works with smart phone or watch devices.
+The headset can be worn by the child (when possible) or the caregiver or both, and works with smart phones (iPhone and Android) or watch devices.
 Flexible and part of an ecosystem.

 Glass is not a toy.
 It is a sophisticated computer and connected device with sensors built right in.
 We have patent-pending ways to turn it into a bio-sensing device.